ovsky/ReWAMP/CONTRIBUTING.md

-# Contributing to REWAMP
+# Contributing to ReWAMP

-Thank you for your interest in contributing to REWAMP!
+Thank you for your interest in contributing to ReWAMP!
 This document provides guidelines and information for contributors.

 ## Code of Conduct